TapanSoni/CybersecurityDiscord2020CTF/README.md

 ### Initially given synopsis

-They say a picture is worth a thousand words.
-I want to say that this picture is worth about 10, 000 words.
-This is the iconic and legendary nasa space shuttle seen here Booking it to space.
-This Particular image is of the Space shuttle on its 27th mission.
-A couple of fun facts about the space shuttle:
+they say a picture is worth a thousand words. i want to say that this picture is worth about 10, 000 words. this is the iconic and legendary nasa space shuttle seen here Booking it to space. this Particular image is of the Space shuttle on its 27th mission. a couple of fun facts about the space shuttle:

 1) over the course of its Tenure, the space shuttle has sent over 3 million pounds of cargo into space!
 2) the Entire length of the space shuttle is 183 feet